PaulCaruana/SiteMinderCodingChalledge/README.md

 }
 ```

-To test the failover, use the following payload where the user "paul.q.borg@gmail.com" is not permitted on MailGun as it has not been setup:
+To test the failover, use the following payload where the user "paul.q.borg@gmail.com" is not permitted on MailGun as it has not been whitelisted:
 ```
 {
   "subject" : "subject",